SonarSource/SonarJS/README.md

 ### SonarQube Google Group
 To provide feedback or to report a bug for a SonarQube platform send an email to `sonarqube@googlegroups.com`, the [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube).
 Please do not forget to specify the details of your request, as well as analysers' and SonarQube versions.

+### Twitter
+We have a [twitter account](https://twitter.com/sonarjs) where you can follow the development on this plugin.

 # Contributing

 #### 1. GitHub issue